 - Try my favorite tomato: Cherokee Purple

 - Swiss Chard (Here’s how I grow Swiss chard in my edible landscape.)

 - Legumes: Beans, Peas (Save space with Kentucky Wonder pole bean)

 - Beet family:

-- Beets (Get a mix of organic varieties to see which you like best!)
+- Beets (Get the beautiful rainbow blend for different colors and varieties to see which you like best!)

 - Swiss Chard

 - Brussels sprouts

 - Fruit trees & Berry bushes: